phantu279999/Visualization-Page-Rank/README.txt

-Simple Python Search Spider, Page Ranker, and Visualizer
+#  Simple Python Search Spider, Page Ranker, and Visualizer.

 This is a set of programs that emulate some of the functions of a search engine.
 They store their data in a SQLITE3 database named